thomasfuhringer/pylax/Documentation/pylax.rst

 --------------

-Pylax is a database front end for SQLite that uses embedded Python as scripting language.
+Pylax is a database front end for SQLite and PostgreSQL that uses embedded Python as scripting language.

 To use Pylax you download the Linux binaries, extract them to a directory and execute *start.sh*.